FinalCAD/staircase/README.md

 #### PdfToPng component

-This component its responsible to take every PDF files of every Sectors and every Zones of the given Staircase and convert it to a PNG file
+This component is responsible for taking every PDF files of every Sectors and every Zones of the given Staircase and converting it to a PNG file

 #### CreateLayout component

-This component its responsible to create the Staircase layout
+This component is responsible for creating the Staircase layout

 #### ComposeGrid component

-This component its responsible to compose the staircase image from the given sector blueprints
+This component is responsible for composing the staircase image from the given sector blueprints

 #### Annotate component

-This component its responsible to add the name of the Sector as a subtitle below the according blueprint on the layout
+This component is responsible for adding the name of the Sector as a subtitle below of the corresponding blueprint on the layout

 ## Internal library

 ### Grid

-`Composer::Lib::Grid` take a number of images, basically the number of sectors and get the resulting matrix
+`Composer::Lib::Grid` take some images, basically the number of sectors and get the resulting matrix

 ### Dimension

-`Composer::Lib::Dimension` is a simple value object to carry a height and width
+`Composer::Lib::Dimension` is a simple value object to carry height and width

 ### Size

-`Composer::Lib::Size` take as arguments, a Grid, the layout dimension, form that it provide the image dimension needed of the blueprints
+`Composer::Lib::Size` take as arguments, a Grid, the layout dimension, form that it provides the image dimension needed of the blueprints

 ### Point